Oorang Indians: Decline

-At first the Oorang Indians were an excellent gate attraction.
-However, most fans knew that the team wasn't very good, and they'd already seen the halftime show, so they stayed away.
+At first, the Oorang Indians were an excellent gate attraction.
+However, most fans knew that the team underperformed; as the fans had already seen the halftime they stayed for the remainder of the game.
 The novelty soon wore off and Lingo pulled his financial backing.
 At the end of the 1923 season, the Oorang Indians disbanded.
 Lingo didn't renew the franchise, and it formally folded in 1924.

 Legacy

 In 1997, which was the 75th anniversary of the team's founding, the Marion County Historical Society erected an Ohio Historic Marker on the site of the Oorang Indians' practice field in LaRue, Ohio.
 Today, LaRue still has the distinction of being the smallest community to have a National Football League franchise.
 Two members of the Oorang Indians, Jim Thorpe and Joe Guyon, were named as charter members of the National Football League Hall of Fame.
 Meanwhile, Lingo's kennels, which were the sole reason for the team, thrived until 1929, when the industry was impacted by the Great Depression; however, the Oorang Kennel Company continued until Walter Lingo's death in 1969.
 The Indians are also believed to have the highest percentage of Oklahomans on its roster than any other NFL squad before or since.
-Finally the club was also the first NFL team to have a regular training camp during their short existence.
+Finally, the club was also the first NFL team to have a regular training camp during their short existence.

 Lingo revived the Oorang Indians as a basketball team in the late 1920s, again with Jim Thorpe as his star; the basketball version of the Indians is poorly documented.